AscendNTNU/fluid/Fluid FSM blueprint.md

 ### Transition
-A transition is just a state change, so the essentials would be:
+A transition is just a state change, so the essentials are:
 - Start state
 - End state
 - Completion callback with errors (if any)